ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 stream<Employee> employeeStream;
 ```

-The streaming query sample given above creates a stream named `employeeStream` that is constrained by the `Employee` type, and contains the following attributes.
+The code given above creates a stream named `employeeStream` that is constrained by the `Employee` type having
+the following attributes.

 + `name` of type `string`
 + `age` of type `int`
 + `status` of type `string`

 ### Forever Statement
-The `forever` statement block can include stream processing and complex event processing rules.
-A single `forever` block can contain multiple streaming queries put together.
+The `forever` statement block can include one or more streaming queries defining stream processing and complex event
+processing rules.

 ###### Purpose

+The `forever` statement block let streaming queries to run continuously till the Ballerina programme is exited.
-Each streaming query within the `forever` block is an isolated processing unit that is independent to other queries.
+Here each streaming query within the `forever` block executes as an independent isolated processing unit to one another.

 ###### Grammar

-Multiple streaming queries can sit together inside a single `forever` statement block as shown in the syntax given below.
+One or more streaming queries can be defined in a single `forever` statement block as shown in the syntax given below.

 ```antlrv4
 foreverStatement